+Applications for in-year transfers must be made to Brent Council.
 Please call Brent Council on 0208 937 3110 and ask to be put on our waiting list.
 The sooner you do this, the more likely you are to secure a place.

 - Michaela has an admission number of 120 Year 7 pupils.
 Michaela will accordingly provide for the admission of 120 pupils each year if sufficient applications for entry are received.
 Where fewer than the published admission numbers for year 7 are received, Michaela will offer places to all those who have applied.

 - Oversubscription criteria

 In the event that Michaela is oversubscribed, after the admission of pupils with statements of Special Educational Needs (SEN) where the school is named in the Statement, priority for admission will be given to;